On this page

 The Act and relevant Standards

-Information on the Act and relevant Standards that will help your prepare for certification is available on the Health and Disability Services (Safety) Act 2001 page.
+Learn about the Act and the Standards you must meet on the Health and Disability Services (Safety) Act 2001 page.

 Designated auditing agencies

-An auditing agency that has been designated by the Director-General of Health needs to be chosen by the provider.
-The designated auditing agency you choose must be designated to audit the kind of health and/or disability service you provide or intend to provide.
+As a provider, you must select an auditing agency that has been designated by the Director-General of Health.
+The agency you choose must be designated to audit the specific type of health and/or disability service you provide or intend to provide.
 View a list of designated audit agencies.

-When you apply for certification you will need to include the name of the designated auditing agency you have contracted to audit your service/s against the relevant standards.
+When applying for certification, you’ll need to include the name of the designated auditing agency you’ve contracted to audit your service(s) against the relevant standards.

-When your designated auditing agency has completed audits of the service/s you provide, or intend to provide, the agency will provide a copy of the report to you and the Ministry of Health.
-The auditing agency also may undertake, at the same time, an audit against your service contract for the Ministry of Health if applicable.
+Once the audit is complete, the designated auditing agency will provide a copy of the audit report to both you and the Ministry of Health.
+If applicable, the agency may also carry out an audit of your service contract with the Ministry of Health at the same time.

 - Hospital Care